Hsiao-Chien-Ti/Hsiao-Chien-Ti.github.io/readme.md

 https://hsiao-chien-ti.github.io/
-Please use Chrome for my homework.Thank you!
+Please use Chrome for my homework.
+Thank you!